therealchjones/mffer/docs/Development.md

 ## Building `mffer`

-1. `autoextract` and `autoinstall` are shell scripts and require no building.
+1. `apkdl` and `autoanalyze` are shell scripts and require no building.
 2. Building the dotnet app: from within the root `mffer` directory,
     ```shell
     $ dotnet build mffer.csproj